Skip to content

 Trust Takes Time

-There’s a quiet chaos inside us all, a web of contradictions and untold stories.
-It’s often in the space between those contradictions that we begin to understand ourselves.
+There’s a quiet chaos within each of us — a web of contradictions and untold stories.
+It’s often in the spaces between those contradictions that we begin to understand ourselves.
 We wear our wounds like badges, but it’s in their unraveling that we find the thread of who we truly are.

 Which aspect of you is reacting to this?

-Is it the one that’s been shattered — the one where trust was destroyed, and everything feels numb and disconnected?
+Is it the one that’s been shattered — where trust was destroyed, leaving everything numb and disconnected?

-Is it the one you inherited from a parent, who taught you to believe that this is either a good or bad thing?
+Is it the one you inherited from a parent, teaching you to see things as strictly good or bad?

-Is it the one that makes you feel guilty for moving toward something that feels good?
+Is it the one that feels guilty for moving toward something that feels good?

-Further to that, our thoughts and feelings don’t necessarily belong to us, but we often attach our sense of self to them, getting swept up in the energetic rollercoaster that follows.
+Our thoughts and feelings don’t necessarily belong to us, yet we often attach our sense of self to them, getting swept away on the energetic rollercoaster they create.

-These elements — our emotions, thoughts, and reactions — are constantly influenced by inner and outer forces: the people around us, our environment, the sounds we hear; our health, diet, exercise, routines, and even our breathing patterns.
+These elements — our emotions, thoughts, and reactions — are constantly shaped by inner and outer forces: the people around us, our environment, the sounds we hear, our health, diet, exercise, routines, and, perhaps most importantly, our breathing patterns.

 Trust, whether in ourselves or in others, takes time and practice.